Mount Petras: Geologic history

 Argon-argon dating has yielded ages of 36 and 29-27 million years for the volcanic rocks, making them the oldest in Marie Byrd Land.
 The volcano probably formed at the surface, perhaps in contact with an early Oligocene ice sheet or more likely mountain glaciers, as the rocks display evidence that the volcanic eruptions took place in shallow water, most likely meltwater.
-The basement rocks have yielded Cretaceous ages and contains zircons of Devonian-Carboniferous age, with some rocks reaching ages of 1364 million years.
+The basement rocks have yielded Cretaceous ages and contain zircons of Devonian-Carboniferous age, with some rocks reaching ages of 1364 million years.

 Name and research history

 The volcanic history of Mount Petras is important for reconstructing the volcanic and glacial history of Marie Byrd Land.
 During the late Cretaceous and Eocene-late Cenozoic, continental rifting occurred in the Ross Sea and West Antarctic Ice Sheet area.
 Beginning with the Oligocene, an ice sheet began to develop in Antarctica and acquired present-day dimensions during the Miocene or Pliocene.

 Mount Petras was discovered during the 1939-1941 United States Antarctic Service Expedition and named after the pilot of the expedition.
-It was visited in 1959, 1967-1968, 1977-1978 and 1993-1994 by field expeditions.
+It was visited in 1959, 1967–1968, 1977-1978 and 1993-1994 by field expeditions.
 During the 20th century, Mount Petras was viewed as a volcano that had formed deep under ice on a Cenozoic marine erosion surface covering West Antarctica, which had then been deformed by tectonic uplift.